 The first thing that you should know and look for in a shaft is the length offered by the manufacturer.
 Most elite companies provide various options with their hybrid clubs, making it almost a bespoke-like experience.

-The next thing to look for is the overall weight of the shaft.
-Think of it as a baseball player looking at the weight of his bat.
 Yes, he may lose one ounce and see a dramatic difference.
 The same goes for the weight of the shaft in that lighter may help or hurt the quality of your shots.

 If you are a high-handicapper, you want a high-torque shaft that helps you get the club back to square at impact.
 On the other hand, if you are an advanced golfer, then a low-torque shaft is better for accuracy and stabilizing fast clubhead speeds.